nickfloyd/convert-to-core-kata/README.md

 ###Kata Steps

-1. Convert the solution to Visual Studio 2017 using the version: `15.0.26014.0`
+1. Convert the solution to Visual Studio 2017 using the version: `15.0.26014.0` - via text editor
-2. Convert the projects to use the Visual Studio 2017 tools version: `15`
+2. Convert the projects to use the Visual Studio 2017 tools version: `15` - via text editor
 3. Delete all `Properties/AssemblyInfo.cs` files (the new build scheme takes care of all of that for you).
 4. Convert the `ConvertToCoreLib.csproj` file to the new format (see below)
 5. Convert the `ConvertToCore.csproj` file to the new format (see below)